 Diabetic ulcer debridement

 “Charcot’s Foot” refers to distortion of the bones in the foot caused by damage to the nerves supplying this area.
 This nerve damage (neuropathy) is often due to diabetes, and can lead to distortion of the patient's foot, particularly the sole.
 Continued pressure of the skin overlying the bony prominence can erode the overlying skin and create an ulcer.
-These ulcers are commonly difficult to heal and many never do.
+These ulcers are invariably difficult to heal and many never do.
 In this case, after two weeks' application of wheatgrass extract over the ulcer, sensation that had been absent for several years, began to recover.

 After six months wheatgrass treatment twice weekly, the ulcer is now pain-free but appears to have grown significantly.
-This is deceptive because in fact the dead tissue around and inside the ulcer edge has been debrided or removed, thus revealing the actual size of the ulcer.
+This is deceptive because the dead tissue around and inside the ulcer edge has been debrided or removed, thus revealing the actual size of the ulcer.